jisellejones/stock-analysis/README.md

 &emsp;Next k

-For the original program, the run times were around 0.83 seconds for each year of stock analyzed.
+In the original program, the run times were around 0.83 seconds for each year of stock analyzed.

 Once refactored, the run times for the same same data decreased by about 0.69 seconds *(Figure 1 and Figure 2)*.